 Wix has one of the largest template libraries of any website builder we’ve tested.
 It has over 500 different designs, which are cleverly categorized by the type of website you need, and you can even search for templates with the neat search box.
 Squarespace’s library is smaller, but its themes are very high quality and regularly updated.
 If professional design is your priority, Squarespace could be the best option.

 WordPress.com does things a little differently.
 All plans provide access to a small library with a selection of free and premium themes.
 However, a Premium, Business, or eCommerce subscription will give you access to the WordPress.org template library, while Business and eCommerce subscribers will also be able to upload their own themes.

 Wix, Squarespace, and WordPress use fundamentally different editing interfaces.
 In terms of flexibility and the number of design tools on offer, Wix’s editor clearly outperforms the other two.
 However, WordPress.com is a great option for beginner-friendly editing, while Squarespace makes it easy to create professional sites without much experience.

 For starters, the performance of the Wix editor is exceptional.
 It uses a drag-and-drop editing interface that supports pixel-perfect customization.
-You can personalize nearly everything you can imagine, and you will even have a level of code access if you require it.
-However, it can be quite hard to get the hang of Wix, purely because the sheer number of tools on offer can make it a little confusing.
+You can personalize nearly everything you can imagine, and even have a level of code access if you require it.
+However, it can be quite hard to get the hang of, purely because the sheer number of tools on offer can make it a little confusing.